Highlights

 Mitsuo Ogawa

-Teramoto, Nagaizumi-do
+Teramoto, Nagaizumi-do Hall

-Yakushi-ji Temple Eastin-do model
+Yakushi-ji Temple's Toin-do model

 Various planes and yariganna

-Junji Koguchiden
+Jirinji Koguchiden

 At the venue, three video works produced in conjunction with this exhibition will be screened.

-About 20 minutes, produced in 2014
+Approximately 20 minutes, produced in 2014

-About 21 minutes, produced in 2014
+Approximately 21 minutes, produced in 2014

-About 18 minutes, produced in 2014
+Approx. 18 minutes, produced in 2014

-We are selling catalogs at the venue.
+We sell catalogs at the venue.

 We also accept sales by mail.
 Click here for more information.